FonsahPageo/marketplace-api/README.md

 - Stores information about products created (title, description, price, image)
 - It is not a good practice to store images in the database, so it's better to host them elsewhere and reference with the URL, for instance Amazon S3.
 So the image url is rather stored as a string

+### Refresh tokens table

+- Stores the refresh token generated when the user is logged in.
+The refresh token works together with the access token to handle secure authentication and session managment.
+- Access tokens are short-lived and prove that the user is authenticated.
+- Refresh tokens are used to obtain new access tokens when the olf one expires.

+### Blacklisted tokens table

+- Stores refresh tokens that were blacklisted when the user logged out so that they cannot be reused if an attacker manages to get access to them.

 ---